 Comments below from Laurie Nicholson AATTV in relation to retaining the correct design and symbolism of our unit badge:

-being officially recognised.
+it not being officially recognised.
 So, the badge occupied the unique position

 of being approved as a badge for the AATTV, but not 'officially' recognised